obadoni2/c-project/README.md

 # c-project
-tis are all my project in c programming language
+These are all my projects in the c programming language